CSU-METEC/MAES/docs/source/usage.rst

                         Study definition folder.
 Will run every study sheet in directory (default: False)

   -me METype,
-                        A specific METype you want to generate pdf for , when summarizing (default: None) -ab abnormal,
+                        A specific METype you want to generate pdf for (example: Compressor) , when summarizing (default: None)
+  -ab abnormal,
-                        Choose to generate pdf for abnormal emmission or all , when summarizing (default: OFF) -ui unitID,
+                        Choose to generate pdf for abnormal emmission or all (select between ON and OFF), when summarizing (default: None)
+  -ui unitID,
-                        A specific unitID you want to generate pdf for , when summarizing (default: None)
+                        A specific unitID you want to generate pdf for (example: flare_1), when summarizing (default: None) -fs fullSummaries,
+                        Generate all summaries (annual, instantaneous, PDFs, and Average Emission Rates and Durations) (Set it to True) (default: False)
+  -as annualSummaries,
+                       Generate annual emissions summaries (Set it to True) (default: False) -is instantaneousSummaries,
+                        Generate instantaneous emissions summaries (Set it to True) (default: False) -ps pdfSummaries,
+                        Generate PDF emissions summaries (Set it to True) (default: False) -ad avgDurSummaries,
+                        Generate Average Emission Rates and Durations table summary (Set it to True) (default: False)